TwicPics/components/documentation/vue3.md

 ### Working with ratio="none"

-Particularly useful when creating hero banner, you can specify the height of your image while respecting its natural aspect ratio and maintaining an optimised `CLS`.
+Particularly useful when creating hero banner, you can specify the height of your image while respecting its natural aspect ratio and optimizing your _Cumulative Layout Shift_ (CLS) metric.

 ```html